Captivating Mediterranean Cruise | October 8-16, 2016 REGISTRATION AND INFORMATION

 , a faculty member in the Classics department specializing in ancient history for a chance to explore the Mediterranean on the Oceania Riviera

 .
 Professor Garland will be offering lectures about several of the ship’s destinations.
-The ports of call are as follows:
+The ports of call and revised itinerary

 - Day 9 | Barcelona, Spain